 Donations of Cash and Securities:

 In conformance with IRS guidelines, CCAR does not accept contributions that are earmarked or required to be distributed to any other organization.
 CCAR is pleased to consider recommendations and suggestions as to how donations are to be applied in grant making.
 Donors may suggest that their gift be used for a specific purpose; however, these requests are non-binding on CCAR.
 Directors of CCAR have discretion and control over the ultimate disposition of any contributions received by the organization.
-This ensures that gifts made to CCAR are tax-deductible and that CCAR fulfills its duties and obligation as a U.S. tax-exempt organization under section 501(c)(3) of the Code.
+This ensures that gifts made to CCAR are tax-deductible and that CCAR fulfills its duties and obligation as a U.S. tax-exempt organization under section 501(c)(3) of the Code and as a Canadian qualified donee under the Income Tax Act (Canada).
 Donors may make unrestricted contributions to CCAR; and in these cases, the Board of Directors will determine the manner in which contributed funds will be used.
 Institutional beneficiaries of CCAR grants must be qualified, charitable entities under U.S. law and in Canada, and approved by CCAR's board of Directors.
 Beneficiaries are listed on this website.